menvae/RGC-Chart/README.md

 npm run build-release # release build
 ```

-3. This will build it for both node and web and the output will be in `dist-web` and `dist-node` directory.
+3. This will build it for both node and browser and the output will be in `dist-web` and `dist-node` directory.

 ## License
 RGC uses the MIT License for all its sibiling projects.